Use datastore resignaturing if you want to retain the data stored on the VMFS datastore copy.

 Datastore resignaturing is irreversible.

 After resignaturing, the storage device replica that contained the VMFS copy is no longer treated as a replica.

 A spanned datastore can be resignatured only if all its extents are online.

-The resignaturing process is crash and fault tolerant.
+The resignaturing process is fault tolerant.
 If the process is interrupted, you can resume it later.

-You can mount the new VMFS datastore without a risk of its UUID conflicting with UUIDs of any other datastore, such as an ancestor or child in a hierarchy of storage device snapshots.
+You can mount the new VMFS datastore without a risk of its UUID conflicting with UUIDs of any other datastore from the hierarchy of device snapshots.